That’s NOT tree sap all over your car

 No, that’s probably not tree sap, according to Katherine Smith, owner of Smith’s Gardentown in Wichita Falls, Texas.

-Smith said the sticky substance could be aphid waste — aphids being a type of insect that feed on plant sap, according to the University of Kentucky’s College of Agriculture, Food and Environment.
+Smith said the sticky substance could be aphid waste — aphids are a type of insect that feed on plant sap, according to the University of Kentucky’s College of Agriculture, Food and Environment.

 “After they feed on the chlorophyll from the leaves, they exude something that we euphemistically call ‘honeydew,'” Smith explained.